This tutorial was AI-generated and is being fleshed out. Content may be incomplete or change.

 Branch Filtering

 In the stats bar at the top, there's a branch dropdown.
 Select a branch to filter all views to show only nodes from that branch.
+This is useful when working on feature branches to focus on relevant decisions.

 Git History Integration